DimitryQm/otrace/README.md

 The orange arrows below connect a `make_job` slice on the producer to the corresponding `process` slice on the consumer.
 Use `TRACE_FLOW_BEGIN(id)` at the source, `TRACE_FLOW_STEP(id)` for hops, and `TRACE_FLOW_END(id)` at the sink.
 Pick a stable `id` (e.g., your job id).

 <p align="center"> <img src="docs/images/flows.png" alt="Flow arrows connecting producer and consumer slices" title="Flows across threads"> </p>
+Arrows link a job’s creation on producer to its handling on consumer; breaks in arrows indicate queueing latency.

 **Minimal Repro**:
 ```cpp